Joshua-Kloepfer20/Project02/README.md

   - Drawing.
 We go for either win or loss no draws
   - En passant.
 While this makes more sense than castling it still makes very little sense.
   - Resigning.
 Similar to drawing we do not accept cowards.
-- Other than that it is played like a normal game and once the game ends you will be brough back to the queue screen if you would like to queue up again
+- Other than that it is played like a normal game and once the game ends you will be brought back to the queue screen if you would like to queue up again